Investigate lateral movement paths with ATA

 Review the graph to see what you can learn about exposure of your sensitive user's credentials.
-For example, in this map, you can follow the Logged into by gray arrows to see where Samira logged in with her privileged credentials.
+For example, in this map, you can follow the Logged into by gray arrows to see where Samira signed in with their privileged credentials.
 In this case, Samira's sensitive credentials were saved on the computer REDMOND-WA-DEV.
-Then, see which other users logged into which computers that created the most exposure and vulnerability.
+Then, see which other users signed in to which computers that created the most exposure and vulnerability.
 You can see this by looking at the Administrator on black arrows to see who has admin privileges on the resource.
 In this example, everyone in the group Contoso All has the ability to access user credentials from that resource.

 Preventative best practices

-The best way to prevent lateral movement is to make sure that sensitive users use their administrator credentials only when logging into hardened computers where there is no non-sensitive user who has admin rights on the same computer.
-In the example, make sure that if Samira needs access to REDMOND-WA-DEV, she logs in with a username and password other than her admin credentials, or remove the Contoso All group from the local administrators group on REDMOND-WA-DEV.
+The best way to prevent lateral movement is to make sure that sensitive users use their administrator credentials only when they sign in to hardened computers where there is no non-sensitive user who has admin rights on the same computer.
+In the example, make sure that if Samira needs access to REDMOND-WA-DEV, they sign in with a username and password other than their admin credentials, or remove the Contoso All group from the local administrators group on REDMOND-WA-DEV.

-Tip – If activity is not detected during the last two days, the graph does not appear, but the lateral movement path report will still be available to provide you with information about lateral movement paths over the last 60 days.
+If activity is not detected during the last two days, the graph does not appear, but the lateral movement path report is still available to provide information about lateral movement paths over the last 60 days.

-Tip - For instructions on how to set your servers to allow ATA to perform the SAM-R operations needed for lateral movement path detection, configure SAM-R.
+For instructions about how to set your servers to allow ATA to perform the SAM-R operations needed for lateral movement path detection, configure SAM-R.